pomortaz/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Remove-AzureKeyVaultSecret.md

 ## DESCRIPTION
 The Remove-AzureKeyVaultSecret cmdlet deletes a secret in a key vault.
-If the secret was accidentally deleted the secret can be recovered using Undo-AzureKeyVaultSecretDeletion by a user with special 'recover' permissions.
+If the secret was accidentally deleted the secret can be recovered using Undo-AzureKeyVaultSecretRemoval by a user with special 'recover' permissions.
 This cmdlet has a value of high for the **ConfirmImpact** property.

 ## EXAMPLES